 The motivation for Rees' construction originated from results of Grauert--Schneider \cite{GrauertSchneider}.
 If the bundles $\xi_p$ were algebraizable, then the fact that they have trivial Chern classes would imply they were necessarily unstable by Barth's results on Chern classes of stable vector bundles \cite[Corollary 1 p.
 127]{Barth} (here, stability means slope stability in the sense of Mumford).
-Grauert and Schneider analyzed unstable rank $2$ vector bundles on projective space and they aimed to prove that such vector bundles were necessarily direct sums of line bundles; this assertion is now sometimes known as the Grauert--Schneider conjecture.
+Grauert and Schneider analyzed unstable rank $2$ vector bundles on projective space and aimed to prove that such vector bundles were necessarily direct sums of line bundles; this assertion is now sometimes known as the Grauert--Schneider conjecture.
 In view of the Grauert--Schneider conjecture, the bundles $\xi_p$ should not be algebraizable.

-In contrast, we will show here that the bundles $\xi_p$ are motivic--we still do not know if the bundles $\xi_p$ are algebraic.
-Moreover, we deduce the existence of many non trivial rank $2$ algebraic vector bundles on ``simple" smooth affine varieties of large dimension.
+We show here that the bundles $\xi_p$ are motivic.
+We still do not know if the bundles $\xi_p$ are algebraic.
+Moreover, we deduce the existence of many non-trivial rank $2$ algebraic vector bundles on ``simple" smooth affine varieties of large dimension.
 To describe the result precisely, let us write $X_n$ for any Jouanolou device for ${\mathbb P}^n$.
 For example, one may use the following model for $X_n$: let $V$ be an $n+1$-dimensional $\cplx$-vector space, and define $X_n$ to be the open subvariety of ${\mathbb P}(V) \times {\mathbb P}(V^{\vee})$ with closed complement the incidence divisor.
 The projection onto a factor induces a morphism $X_n \to {\mathbb P}^n$ that is a torsor under the tangent bundle of ${\mathbb P}^n$.

 \begin{thmintro}[See Theorem~\ref{thm:reesbundles}] For every prime number $p$, the bundle $\xi_p$ lifts to a rank $2$ algebraic vector bundle on $X_{2p-1}$. \end{thmintro}